ekara-platform/website/content/reference/cli.md

 ```
-# Using given tag of your repository
+# Using a given tag of your repository
 $ ekara deploy http://github.com/ekara-platform/demo@tag_name

-# Using given branch of your repository
+# Using a given branch of your repository
 $ ekara deploy http://github.com/ekara-platform/demo@branch_name
 ```